NNPDF/nnpdf/validphys2/docs/guide.md

 You can `conda install` a package and then `conda remove --force` it to obtain an environment with all the dependencies but without the package.
-Then for Python projects you can use `pip install -e .` in the root folder where the `setup.py` folder is located to have the environment automatically reflect the changes you make to the files.
+Then for Python projects you can use `pip install -e .` in the root folder where the `setup.py` file located to have the environment automatically reflect the changes you make to the files.
 For example, if you wanted to develop the validphys code you would do: